 Mrs Samways is the lead teacher for Special Education Needs and Disabilities in our school.
-Her role is to support staff in ensuring that additional support is given to a child who requires it in accordance with our policy and guidelines.
-It is important to remember that a lot of children have additional needs at some time in their education and they all need individual attention.
-By working together, and occasionally with the support and advice from external agencies, many of these barriers to learning can be overcome.
+Her role is to support staff in ensuring that additional support is given to any child who requires it in accordance with our policy and guidelines.
+It is important to remember that a lot of children have special needs at some time in their education and they all need individual attention.
+By working together, and occasionally with the support and advice from external agencies, many of these problems can be overcome.

 We work to the Code of Practice for Special Educational Needs (DFE).
-Please see our website for more information.